chanchalKhatua/DevOps-Lecture-Notesfromscalar/AWS1mynote/AWS_MD_format_note.md

     * Click on the newly created group 'admins'
     * Add users to Group
     * GroupARN = arn:aws:iam:: 540105522204:group/admins
-    * Always add the permissions to the 'Groups' level, not to the 'users' level. [cite: 27, 28, 29, 30, 31]
+    * Always add the permissions to the 'Groups' level, not to the 'users' level.
-    * It's a Best Practice in the real-time. [cite: 31, 32, 33, 34, 35]
+    * It's a Best Practice in the real-time.

 ##   Policies

-* When we want to add the permissions to the groups, it is through the 'Policies'. [cite: 32, 33, 34, 35]
+* When we want to add the permissions to the groups, it is through the 'Policies'.
-* Default AWS Policies appear in 'Orange color Icons'. [cite: 33, 34, 35]
+* Default AWS Policies appear in 'Orange color Icons'.
-* One disadvantage of AWS Default Policies is that we can't customize the policies to apply to the Groups. [cite: 33, 34, 35]
+* One disadvantage of AWS Default Policies is that we can't customize the policies to apply to the Groups.
-* To provide customized policies to apply to Groups, we need to create a new one and apply it to the Groups. [cite: 33, 34, 35]
+* To provide customized policies to apply to Groups, we need to create a new one and apply it to the Groups.
-* Now, we will add 'Administrator Access' Permissions to the user (Iamuser1) we created. [cite: 35, 36, 37, 38, 39, 40, 41]
+* Now, we will add 'Administrator Access' Permissions to the user (Iamuser1) we created.
 * Groups - Admins - tab  permissions - AttachPolicy - select AdministratorAccess - AttachPolicy
 * Dashboard: Customize the IAM sign-in link by replacing the ID with any name to hide the ID.
     * Before Customize: <https://4234324234.signin.aws.amazon.com/console>